mt-support/tec-labs-ce-convert-content-to-blocks/readme.txt

 == Important ==

-Note, this extension is still under development and NO ACTIVE SUPPORT is provided for it.
+Note, this extension is under development and NO ACTIVE SUPPORT is provided for it.
 If you would like to report a bug or a request, you can do it in the [Issues](https://github.com/mt-support/tec-labs-ce-convert-content-to-blocks/issues) section in the GitHub repository.

 == Requirements ==